100-LongBench: Are de facto Long-Context Benchmarks Literally Evaluating Long-Context Ability?: Introduction

+(3) They do not address the \textbf{conflation between base ability and long-context capability}, as these benchmarks evaluate long-context capabilities solely based on long-context tasks without isolating the influence of a model’s baseline abilities.
+Thus, some readings can be tricky to digest when factors cannot be perfectly ablated.
+For instance, suppose we have two different base models, each has undergone their own continuous pretraining recipes for context extension (e.g., Llama and Qwen), \textit{which extension recipe is likely better?} Applying both recipes to the same base model for direct comparison is often impractical due to compute and dataset resource limitations.
+Naturally, one avenue of evaluation is to measure the long context performance relative to the short context performance for an educated understanding, but such kind of measurements is largely missing in most existing long-context benchmarks.

-We address such problems by providing a \textbf{new benchmark} involving a rich set of length-controllable real and synthetic tasks — \ourmethodNoColor — and a \textbf{new evaluation metric} — LongScore — which leads to significant shifts in model rankings compared to traditional performance-based evaluations, as shown in \cref{table:ruler results on metrics}.
+In this work, we attempt to alleviate such problems by providing a \textbf{new benchmark} involving a rich set of length-controllable real-life-reflective tasks — \ourmethodNoColor — and a \textbf{new evaluation metric} — LongScore — which leads to significant shifts in model rankings compared to traditional performance-based evaluations, as shown in \cref{table:ruler results on metrics}.
 We first validate the reliability of the proposed \ourmethodNoColor and the effectiveness of \ourmetric.
 We then \textbf{comprehensively benchmark} various open-source models, providing \textbf{fresh insights} into long-context evaluation and offering a more accurate assessment that better reflects models’ true abilities to handle extended contexts.